EGP-6

 The EGP-6 is a Russian small nuclear reactor design.
 It is a scaled down version of the RBMK design.
-As the RBMK, the EGP-6 uses water for cooling and graphite as a neutron moderator.
-EGP is a Russian acronym but translated into English stand for Power Heterogenous Loop reactor.
+As the RBMK, the EGP-6 uses water for cooling and graphite as a neutron moderator, but uses natural circulation instead of pumping.
+EGP is a Russian acronym but translated into English it stands for Power Heterogenous Loop reactor.
 It is the world's smallest running commercial nuclear reactor, however smaller reactors are currently in development.
-The EGP-6 reactors are the only reactors to be built on perma-frost.
+The EGP-6 reactors are the only reactors to be built on permafrost.